dcmartin/motion-ai/docs/JETSON.md

 After logging into the Jetson, start a `terminal` session by right-clicking on the backround and selecting **_Terminal_** from the list.

-### Note: JetPack 4.5

-The Jetson Nano out-of-the-box is set to low power; enabling the best performance requires both the larger power-supply and jumper as well as software configuration.
-The setup process _should_ ask for confirmation of `MAXN` power; see graphic above in upper-right corner.

 ### Optional - Enabling all CPUs

 Sometimes the system (under JetPack 4.4) does not enable all CPUs.
 To force use of all CPUs, **copy and paste** the following commands into the _terminal_; password may be requested.